kemoulee/kemoulee.github.io/index.md

 I am currently focusing on machine unlearning for LLMs, with an emphasis on theoretical foundations.
 I am also interested in broader topics in trustworthy foundation models, machine learning, and AI security.
 I am always open to collaboration or exchanging ideas on related topics.

 <div class="about-callout">
-  <p class="about-callout__text">I am open to visiting PhD / researcher opportunities.
+  <p class="about-callout__text">I am looking for visiting PhD / researcher opportunities.
 Please feel free to contact me about any potential openings :)</p>
 </div>
 </section>